18.104.22.168 Mutual Obligation Requirements for NSA/YA Job Seekers Overview

-Mutual obligation requirements are designed to ensure that unemployed people receiving activity-tested income support payments are actively looking for work and are participating activities that will help them into employment, unless DHS has granted the job seeker an exemption from these requirements.
+Mutual obligation requirements are designed to ensure that unemployed people receiving activity tested income support payments are actively looking for work and are participating in activities that will help them into employment, unless DHS has granted the job seeker an exemption from these requirements.

 Mutual obligation requirements for job seekers

 A job seeker's mutual obligation requirements are generally determined by:

 - their assessed work capacity, and

 - whether they have the primary responsibility for the care of a dependent child.

 In return for activity tested income support payments, job seekers must meet their mutual obligation requirements, which include:

 - entering into and fully complying with the terms of a Job Plan,

 - demonstrating that they are actively looking for suitable paid work,